rdlath/uw-example-multilingual-jekyll/_i18n/en/_posts/2013-12-09-example-post.md

 ## Introducing Flex, a Jekyll theme

 Flex is a minimalist, responsive theme based on the website, [The Development](https://jekyllthemes.io/theme/flex).
+One more sentence...

 ## Open-Sourced on GitHub

 Flex is open sourced on GitHub and is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-Feel free to contribute to it anytime!
+Feel free to contribute to this project anytime!

 Thank you for reading.
 It was almoost a pleasure.